Mikaelaa05/AD-Task-2/README.md

 - **Back Button**: Easily navigate back to the previous page.
 - **Band Info Section**: Displays detailed information about each band member using arrays and dictionaries.
 - **Hover Effects**: Interactive hover effects for character names with color changes and underlines.
+- **🎵 Floating MP3 Player**: Listen to a curated playlist of Bocchi the Rock! songs while browsing the site.
+    - **Playlist Dropdown**: View and select from a list of available songs.
+    - **Progress Bar & Timer**: Track song progress with a visual slider and time display.
+    - **Volume Control**: Adjust the audio volume with a modern slider.
+    - **Playback Controls**: Play, pause, skip, rewind, fast-forward, and navigate between songs.
+    - **Shuffle & Loop Modes**: Shuffle songs, loop the playlist, or repeat a single song with intuitive toggles.
+    - **Draggable & Minimize**: Move the player anywhere on the screen or minimize it for convenience.
+    - **Responsive UI**: Player adapts to different screen sizes and themes.

 ---